-It can be hard to escape the holiday season sometimes, particularly when you don't enjoy Christmas and everyone's talking about it.
+It can feel hard to escape the holiday season sometimes, especially when you’re stuck at home or everyone else is talking about it.
 But telling someone what your Christmas has been like can help you to feel less alone.

 We’re here for you throughout Christmas and New Year, including Christmas day.
 Whether you want to speak to a counsellor or talk to other young people on the message boards, you can always be honest with Childline about what things are like.

 Coping at Christmas

 Whatever’s happening at Christmas, you don’t have to cope alone.

 Watch: Not So Merry Christmas ft.
 Joe Conza

 Money problems at Christmas